 This is Barney and Ted's reaction to the hilariously innuendo-heavy Robin Sparkles video which contained the line "How's your beaver?"

-Sam: Hey Carly, remember when you asked to put ketchup on your burger?
-Carly: Yeah? (grape juice) Sam: It's actually chicken blood! (called a spit-take from Carly)
+Sam: Hey Carly, remember at lunch when you asked me to put ketchup on your fries?
+Carly: (drinking grape juice) Mm-hmm?
+Sam: It was really chicken blood. (called a spit-take from Carly)

 Victorious: Tori's sister Trina spits out milk when Robbie kisses her.